<a href="http://www.nassp.org/Awards-and-Recognition/NASSP-National-Advisory-List">NASSP National Advisory List</a>

-Welcome to the 73nd annual publishing of the National Advisory List of Student Contests and Activities, produced by NASSP through its National Committee on Student Contests and Activities.
+Welcome to the 73rd annual publishing of the NASSP List of Contests and Activities for Students, produced by NASSP through its National Committee on Student Contests and Activities.

-The purpose of the National Advisory List is to provide information to assist principals, teachers, parents, and students in making decisions regarding participation in a wide variety of program opportunities.
+The purpose of the national list is to provide information to assist principals, teachers, parents, and students in making decisions regarding participation in a wide variety of program opportunities.

 The National Committee on Student Contests and Activities reviews all programs based on the following standards: